GigaDAO/GovernanceModel/README.md

 1) Any NFT holder of a given collection can register with the DAO by staking one or more NFTs of that collection.
 2) A holder's voting power is proportional to the number of NFTs they have staked, 1 NFT = 1 Vote.
 3) To incentivize long term holders, a `vesting_period` (default = 1 month) can be configured such that the NFT's voting power vests in linearly over time.
-4) Upon registration, a holder can set `is_board_candidate = true` if they wish to be considered as a candidate for the Board of Directors.
+4) Upon registration, a holder can set `is_councillor_candidate = true` if they wish to be considered as a candidate for the Council.
-4) Also upon registration, a holder can set `is_ceo_candidate = true` if they wish to be considered for the role of CEO.
+4) Also upon registration, a holder can set `is_high_councillor_candidate = true` if they wish to be considered for the role of High Councillor.

 ### Holder Voting Contract